SwissLife-OSS/squadron-docs/docs/basic-concept.md

 ## 2. Cloud Providers
 A *Resource* can also manage a cloud service if there is no container possibility.

-> Always use a dedicated test resource.
+> Always use dedicated test resource.